The Impact of Partial Occlusion on Pedestrian Detectability: Results and Analysis

 \subsection{Key Semantic Parts}

 Further analysis has been carried out to determine the impact that the visibility of a pedestrian’s head has on the detection of occluded pedestrians.
 The dataset was split into two subsets: 1) Only images where the target pedestrian's head is visible and 2) Only images where the target pedestrian's head is occluded.
 Of the 820 pedestrian instances, the target pedestrian's head is visible in 582 instances and is occluded in 252 instances.
 Figure \ref{fig:headvis}(a) displays the percentage of pedestrian instances with their head visible across each of the occlusion levels.
 Three pedestrian detection models, FasterRCNN, RetinaNet and SSD were then tested on both data subsets across the occlusion range.
-This experiment demonstrates that, regardless of whether a pedestrians head is visible, a distinct declining profile in detection performance is observed as pedestrian occlusion level increases, Figures \ref{fig:headvis}(b), \ref{fig:headvis}(c) and \ref{fig:headvis}(d).
-This indicates that the detection models under test are not overly reliant on head visibility for the classification of partially occluded pedestrians.
+Experiments demonstrate that, regardless of whether a pedestrians head is visible, a distinct declining profile in detection performance is observed as pedestrian occlusion level increases, Figures \ref{fig:headvis}(b), \ref{fig:headvis}(c) and \ref{fig:headvis}(d).
+Results indicate that the detection models under test are not biased towards head visibility for the classification of partially occluded pedestrians.